robertmuth/Cwerg/FE/Docs/tutorial.md

 * no goto, no va-args, no bitfields
 * no cyclic dependencies between modules
 * limited type inference
+* order of function definitions does not matter
 * all comments are on separate lines (no end of line comments)

 ## Syntax